Search

 The body’s ability to metabolize hormones also slows.
 As a treatment, HT can be used to replenish dwindling production levels or to restore balance.

-With cancer growths, it’s the job of the immune system to protect the body’s cells and tissues from foreign or harmful substances, such as toxins, bacteria, viruses, and cancer cells.
-Both the thyroid and adrenal glands play key roles in keeping your immune system running smoothly.
+With cancer growth, the immune system’s job is to protect the body’s cells and tissues from foreign or harmful substances, such as toxins, bacteria, viruses, and cancer cells.
+Both the thyroid and adrenal glands play critical roles in keeping your immune system running smoothly.

 They’re also heavily involved with regulating hormone activity throughout the body.
 In this case, hormone therapy specifically targets the areas of the endocrine system that support immune system health.